Mendoncaa/LAPR2/docs/sprintA/us004/01.requirements-engineering/Readme.md

 **From the specifications document:**

- The skills must be clearly defined and described.
+_The skills must be clearly defined and described._

- When assigning competence/s to a worker.
+_When assigning competence/s to a worker._

- It must be possible assigning one or more skills to a collaborator each time.
+_It must be possible assigning one or more skills to a collaborator each time._
- In each moment assigning those skills.

 **From the client clarifications:**